Jenny-PL/unit_2_notes/data_in_tables.md

 What will you do with data?
 **CRUD**: Create, Read, Update, Delete

-Note: It is easy to add/delete rows; columns are hard to change.
+Note: It is easy to add/delete rows; columns are harder to change.
 To change a column, you must go thru each record and change it within the record.

 ---
 ## Relational Databases: